pxscene/pxCore2/README.md

 * Basic Animation Support - Support for a basic animation timer event (frames per second) is built into the windowing abstraction making it easy to write applications that animate their contents.
 * pxCore has been ported to Windows, pocketpc (arm4), linux(x11), OSX.

-Migrated from original (Google code)[https://code.google.com/p/pxcore/] repo December 14, 2014
+Migrated from original (google code)[https://code.google.com/p/pxcore/] repo December 14, 2014
 Google Code is going away.
 (Original Code Copied To Github)[https://github.com/johnrobinsn/pxcore.old]